 (2) When transportation is provided for pupils under this section, state aid shall be paid in accordance with subch.
 IV.

-Eligibility: School districts and CCDEBs can receive this aid.
+School districts and CCDEBs can receive this aid.
 The amount is based on prior year expenditures incurred for educational services provided to children residing in eligible facilities.
-These expenditures are included with all other Funds 10 (general fund) and/or 27 (special education) expenditures on their Full (PI-1505) and/or Special Education (PI-1505-SE) Annual Reports.
+These expenditures are included with all other Funds 10 (general fund) and/or 27 (special education) expenditures on their Full (PI-1505) and/or Special Education (PI-1505-SE) annual reports.

-Funding: State tuition aid is a sum-certain statewide appropriation in the biennial budget.
-In 2012-13 the total appropriation is $8,242,900, but under 118.51(16)(b)(2) there is a "first draw" against this amount for year-end open enrollment reductions that cannot be covered by other aid programs, so the final amount may be lower.
-Historically, the appropriation has been sufficient to cover all tuition claims; 2011-12 was the first year claims exceeded the total available, and as a result aid was prorated at 98.8%.
+State tuition aid is a sum-certain statewide appropriation in the biennial budget.
+In 2014-15 the total appropriation was $8,242,900, but under 118.51(16)(b)(2) there is a "first draw" against this amount for year-end open enrollment reductions that cannot be covered by other aid programs, so the final amount may be lower.
 Revenue is coded to Fund 10, Source 641 and/or Fund 27, Source 642, depending on the expenditures for which state tuition aid is paid.